Category

 A vast steampunk type foundry with two opposing chambers — on the left, blocks of code being cast in glowing molten brass at a single calm forge with neon teal flames, finished pages stacked in orderly piles; on the right, a chaotic backroom of frantic clockwork typesetters scrambling to assemble identical pages by hand under harsh amber gaslight, brass gears and copper pipes throughout, atmospheric fog, dark industrial lighting, no text, no people

-Developer Experience (DX) Static Architecture Web Architecture
+Developer Experience (DX) Static Architecture Web Performance Web Architecture

 Code Highlighting at Build Time: Shiki vs Prism and the Death of Runtime Tokenizers